HeyImMatt/mr-roboger/README.md

   - Input: 4
   - Output: 0, 1, 2, "Won't you be my neighbor?", 4

-* Numbers that contain a 2 display "Boop" instead of the number
+* Numbers that contain a 2 display "Boop!" instead of the number
   - Input: 4
-  - Output: 0, 1, "Boop", 3, 4
+  - Output: 0, 1, "Boop!", 3, 4

-* Numbers that contain a 1 display "Beep" instead of the number
+* Numbers that contain a 1 display "Beep!" instead of the number
   - Input: 4
-  - Output: 0, "Beep", 2, 3, 4
+  - Output: 0, "Beep!", 2, 3, 4

 * The user's name will be displayed in the "Won't you be my neighbor?" ouput
   - Input: 4